mitosch/textual-datepicker/README.md

 This textual widget is in early stage and has some limitations:

 * Mouse interaction is not yet implemented.
-* The default given date will probably not working at this time.
-Planned for 0.1.0.
 * It can only open below, not above: Make sure to reserve space below for the dialog.
 * It needs a specific mount point (`picker_mount`) where the dialog shall appear.
 This is needed because the container widget with the select